UweGerdes/docker-rpi-motion/README.md

 ## Prerequisites

-Make sure you have connected and tested the hardware, got images by raspistill and completed the following steps on your Raspberry Pi:
+Make sure you have connected and tested the hardware, activated the camera with `sudo raspi-config`, got images by raspistill and completed the following steps on your Raspberry Pi:

 ### Make a Raspbian image

 I use Raspbian, other systems might work too.

-### Install Docker

-TODO

 ### Create /dev/video0